andrei-del/SpecialTopics/README.md

 TECHNOLOGIES:
-ElasticSearch, Python,RESTful APIS,  Node.js?to see if I Will have a graphic interface. don't know
+ElasticSearch, Java, RESTful APIS,  Node.js?to see if I Will have a graphic interface. don't know